 The empirical findings showed great variety in the evolving innovation processes of the different teacher design teams.
-Within one (relatively small) school, seven teams operated in different ways, got diverse forms of external support, perceived the school context differently and produced varying products.
+Within one (relatively small) school, seven teams operated in different ways, got diverse forms of external support, perceived the 74 A. Handelzalts et al.

+school context differently and produced varying products.
 Based on these findings, we came up with a number of conclusions and accompanying advice for schools, teachers and external coaches that aim at pursuing a teacher design team scenario in the context of school-wide curriculum development.